kevinzzzhu/SMC-2023/README.md

 ## Every week

-1. add your diary videos & reflections to the relevant `week-N` folders
+1. add your diary reflections to the relevant `week-N` folders

 2. commit & **push** them to GitLab

+3. add your diary video to the `diary-week-N` folder on Teams.

 ## For the assessment items